Neighborhoods in Eau Claire

 Barstow Street District

 A trip to Eau Claire would not be complete without first exploring Barstow Street, a hub for artful cuisine, playful entertainment and local shopping galore.
-Dig up your favorite album at Revival Records, shop the three stories of Antique Emporium and browse shelf after shelf of locally-sourced art at Tangled Up in Hue.
+Dig up your favorite album at Revival Records, purchase your new favorite accessory at Hello Adorn and browse shelf after shelf of locally-sourced art at Tangled Up in Hue.
 Families enjoy the Children’s Museum where kids can’t get enough of the interactive digestive system exhibit and playing at Phoenix Park at the confluence of the Chippewa and Eau Claire rivers.
 Ask a local at Eau Claire Downtown Coffee where they got their tattoo and they will likely point across the street to Wintership Tattoo and Art Gallery.
 Lismore Hotel sits at the center of it all.

 Named after the long-gone Lange Canning Co., Cannery District is perfectly poised for big changes.
 City planners foresee this district as becoming the newest destination in Eau Claire.
-The already-existing restaurants and breweries, such as Chickadees, The Classic Garage, Brewing Projekt and Lazy Monk Brewing, will set the tone for this residential, riverside neighborhood.
+The already-existing restaurants and breweries, such as Chick-A-Dee's, 3rd & Vine, Brewing Projekt and Lazy Monk Brewing, will set the tone for this residential, riverside neighborhood.
 Two new parks will further amplify the outdoor recreation that is already present by proximity to the Chippewa River State Trail and the very popular pedestrian High Bridge.

 Water Street District